raspberrypilearning/xai-challenge-submit/en/step_6.md

      - What is your project?
 What does it do, in your own words?
      - What did you find difficult about making it?
 How did you overcome those challenges?
      - If you had more time, what would you change or add to your application?
-     - If someone knew about your application and wanted to use it in a way you didn’t intend, can you think of a way they could use it to harm or influence others?
+     - Could your application be used to influence or harm people if someone used it in a way you didn't intend?
 If so, how could you stop that from happening?

 --- task ---

-Click the link to the [Experience AI Challenge Submission Form](https://form.raspberrypi.org/4873452){:target="_blank"} - it will open in a new tab.
+Click the link to the [Experience AI Challenge submission form](https://form.raspberrypi.org/4873452){:target="_blank"} to open it in a new tab.

 --- /task ---